Nielsen boosts TCS contract to $2.5 billion

-Nielsen Holdings NV (NLSN.N), best known for its TV ratings, increased the size of its contract with India's top software services exporter, Tata Consultancy Services Ltd (TCS.NS), to $2.5 billion from $1 billion.
+Nielsen Holdings NV, best known for its TV ratings, increased the size of its contract with India's top software services exporter, Tata Consultancy Services Ltd, to $2.5 billion from $1 billion.

 The expanded contract, among TCS's largest, comes at a time when there are expectations that India's $100 billion IT services sector may be turning a corner helped by acceleration in IT spending by existing customers and addition of clients.